PegWu/getting-and-cleaning-data/README.md

 Codebook.md describes the data variables and the process it took to clean it up.

 ## Script and dependencies
 run_analysis.R contains the script used to clean the data.
-It requires the reshape2 package, which available on CRAN.
+It uses the reshape2 package, which available on CRAN, to produce a final dataset that summarizes the mean and standard deviation of the movement measurements by subject and activity.

 ## Output
-Results.txt is the output of the cleaned, wide tidy dataset, summarizing the mean and standard deviation of the movement measurments by subject and activity.
+Results.txt is the output of the cleaned, wide, tidy dataset, summarizing the mean and standard deviation of the movement measurments by subject and activity.